-Matt Bailey has been a Research Manager with RWM since 2017, initially leading the bentonite engineered barrier system research programme before moving to the newly formed Geoscience Team in 2020.
-Matt is passionate about environmental improvement and protection from industrial legacies and supports the RWM programme in all groundwater chemistry matters.
+Matt Bailey has been a Research Manager with Nuclear Waste Services since 2017, initially leading the bentonite engineered barrier system research programme before moving to the newly formed Geoscience Team in 2020.
+Matt is passionate about environmental improvement and protection from industrial legacies and supports the Nuclear Waste Services programme in all groundwater chemistry matters.
 He has a breadth of prior research and practitioner experience across the contaminated land and mining industries, tackling some of the worst cases of land and water contamination in the UK, and has a particular interest in sustainable use of materials and resource recovery.
-Matt is a Fellow of the Geological Society and a Chartered Scientist (since 2013) and, has a PhD in environmental engineering (Newcastle, 2016) specialising in hydrogeochemistry.
+Matt is a Fellow of the Geological Society and a Chartered Scientist (since 2013) and has a PhD in environmental engineering (Newcastle, 2016) specialising in hydrogeochemistry.

 Waste package engineering

-Andy Cooke is a Research Manager at RWM with a background in geophysics and structural geology (PhD University of Leeds).
-Since joining RWM in 2020, he has been involved in a number of multidisciplinary national and international research projects relating to waste-derived gas generation, migration, and reactivity.
-Prior to joining RWM, Andy’s research focussed on the impact of carbonate-hosted fault zones on subsurface fluid flow.
+Andy Cooke is a Research Manager at Nuclear Waste Services with a background in geophysics and structural geology (PhD University of Leeds).
+Since joining Nuclear Waste Services in 2020, he has been involved in a number of multidisciplinary national and international research projects relating to waste-derived gas generation, migration, and reactivity.
+Prior to joining Nuclear Waste Services, Andy’s research focussed on the impact of carbonate-hosted fault zones on subsurface fluid flow.
 Current research interests include gas migration through the geosphere and engineered barrier system, gas-related hazards during the GDF operational phase, and environmental controls on gas generation rates.

 Waste package evolution

-Michelle Cowley is a Senior Research Manager at RWM with 13 years of research experience across academia and industry.
+Michelle Cowley is a Senior Research Manager at Nuclear Waste Services with 13 years of research experience across academia and industry.
 Her background is Chemistry (PhD University of Liverpool).
-Prior to joining RWM, Michelle gained experience working on operational nuclear sites and large-scale test rigs.
+Prior to joining Nuclear Waste Services, Michelle gained experience working on operational nuclear sites and large-scale test rigs.
 Her research interests include the long-term evolution of materials in geological environments, in particular glass, ceramics and metals.
-Michelle is the lead for RWM on research projects relating to evolution of wasteforms and disposal containers.
-She is also the RWM lead for various international projects and experiments, including the Material Corrosion Test (MaCoTe) at the Grimsel Test Site in Switzerland.
+Michelle is the lead for Nuclear Waste Services on research projects relating to evolution of wasteforms and disposal containers.
+She is also the Nuclear Waste Services lead for various international projects and experiments, including the Material Corrosion Test (MaCoTe) at the Grimsel Test Site in Switzerland.
 Michelle is a Member of the Royal Society of Chemistry and is a Chartered Chemist; she is also a keen promoter of Equality, Diversity and Inclusion and led the establishment of the Women in Nuclear network in the Central England Region.

-Oliver Hall is a Post-closure Safety Specialist at RWM and his background is in Theoretical & Computational Physics (PhD Durham, 2014).
+Oliver Hall is a Post-closure Safety Specialist at Nuclear Waste Services and his background is in Theoretical & Computational Physics (PhD Durham, 2014).
 His interests are in demonstrating the long-term safety of a GDF, through assessments of system performance, as well as more general mathematical and computational modelling.
-Since joining RWM in 2016, Oliver has been responsible for the development of RWM’s Digital Safety Case management system, ViSI.
+Since joining Nuclear Waste Services in 2016, Oliver has been responsible for the development of Nuclear Waste Services Digital Safety Case management system, ViSI.
 He was the original developer of the system, and now manages its technical development with a commercial supplier.
-He is at the forefront of RWM’s efforts to create a truly accessible and traceable Environmental Safety Case (ESC), by linking the safety case directly to its evidence base using ViSI.
+He is at the forefront of Nuclear Waste Services efforts to create a truly accessible and traceable Environmental Safety Case (ESC), by linking the safety case directly to its evidence base using ViSI.
 He is a member of the Institute of Physics and also has a keen interest in software development.

-Rosie Hibberd is a Senior Research Manager at RWM, with 8 years’ research experience.
+Rosie Hibberd is a Senior Research Manager at Nuclear Waste Services, with 8 years’ research experience.
 Her background is chemistry & environmental radiochemistry (PhD University of Manchester).
 Research interests include the long-term evolution of spent nuclear fuels and their interactions with groundwater.
-Rosie represents RWM in a number of national and international projects and is a Member of the Royal Society of Chemistry.
+Rosie represents Nuclear Waste Services in a number of national and international projects and is a Member of the Royal Society of Chemistry.

 Near Field Evolution

-Matthew Kirby is a Research Manager at RWM.
+Matthew Kirby is a Research Manager at Nuclear Waste Services.
 His background is in geology (BSc, University of Birmingham), and geochemistry (PhD, Imperial College London).
-Matthew joined RWM in December 2020.
-Prior to joining RWM, he worked as a Graduate Geo-Environmental Consultant for 1 year.
+Matthew joined Nuclear Waste Services in December 2020.
+Prior to joining Nuclear Waste Services, he worked as a Graduate Geo-Environmental Consultant for 1 year.
 Matthew’s research interests include understanding the near field evolution of a geological disposal facility for low heat and high heat generating radioactive waste.
 He currently has a particular focus on the evolution of bentonite as a buffer, backfill and seal.
-Matthew represents RWM on a number of national and international projects related to near field evolution.
+Matthew represents Nuclear Waste Services on a number of national and international projects related to near field evolution.

 Radiochemistry and environmental science

-Raymond Kowe is a research manager at RWM.
+Raymond Kowe is a research manager at Nuclear Waste Services.
 He has over 20 years’ experience in the nuclear industry, previously working in WS Atkins, British Nuclear Fuels Ltd (BNFL) and Public Health England (PHE).
 Raymond is a specialist in radiological assessment of radioactive waste shallow landfill sites, delicensing of decommissioned nuclear facilities, radioactively contaminated land and geological radioactive disposal facilities.
-He has considerable experience in geosphere, biosphere, food-chain and dosimetry modelling and currently looks after biosphere and hazardous waste research areas within RWM.
+He has considerable experience in geosphere, biosphere, food-chain and dosimetry modelling and currently looks after biosphere and hazardous waste research areas within Nuclear Waste Services.
 He has a BSc and PhD in Applied Mathematics from the University of Liverpool.

-Annabelle Lillycrop is one of RWM’s Regional Managers, working as part of the Community Engagement Team.
+Annabelle Lillycrop is one of Nuclear Waste Services Regional Managers, working as part of the Community Engagement Team.
 She will act as a key point of contact for communities wishing to find out more about the possibility of hosting a Geological Disposal Facility.
-Annabelle joined RWM in 2016, bringing with her significant public and stakeholder engagement and partnership development experience and knowledge in the environmental and nuclear sectors.
+Annabelle joined Nuclear Waste Services in 2016, bringing with her significant public and stakeholder engagement and partnership development experience and knowledge in the environmental and nuclear sectors.
 Annabelle previously worked for the environmental regulator, the Environment Agency, where she led nationally on engagement for the Nuclear Regulatory Group.